rich-p-rich/starwars-hangman-p3/README.md

 I closely followed the guidelines explained in the 'Love Sandwiches' walk-though project in order link the Google Doc to this game.
 Essentially I set up the link to Google Drive as follows:
 - go to Google Cloud Platform
-- select project -> create new project -> name it
+- select project -> create new project -> name it: in this case, starwars-hangman-p3
 - go to project page
 - API and services -> library -> enable Google Drive and Google Sheets
 - Set role as Editor